prabuarjunan/ntap-CVS-GCP-API-nodejs/README.md

 project_number = 123456789                                                            #Give your  project number\
 location = "us-central1"                                                              #Enter your region here\
 volumeIDdetails = "EnteryourVolumeIDhere"                                             #Enter your volume ID here

-In this nodejs get bearer token, I am using the python code to get the token.
-The get requests are written using nodejs.

 Change the payload variable in the “updateServiceLevel” definition in the python script\
 In def updateServiceLevel(): change the payload based on the change required.\